makrai/notes/sinha2101-unNLI.md

 # 7 humans struggle with UnNatural Language Inference

 # 8 a simple maximum entropy-based method
-to encourage models not to accept permuted examples.
+to encourage models not to accept permuted examples